 largest school district in the state.
 It is also the largest metropolitan area in the state without a “native” doctoral program in education.
 The proposed program changes will enable USF to offer cohort EdD programs away from the Tampa campus, including Pinellas County, and, ultimately, in other locations as well.

-The Doctor of Education (EdD) in Program Development with a concentration in Educational Innovation is designed for practicing educators who work in a wide range of settings and who want to transform and improve their practice to create better learning opportunities for students engaged in a variety of learning environments.
+The Doctor of Education (EdD) in Educational Program Development with a concentration in Educational Innovation is designed for practicing educators who work in a wide range of settings and who want to transform and improve their practice to create better learning opportunities for students engaged in a variety of learning environments.

-The degree will be granted by USF College of Education (COEDU) in Tampa will have a program focus on research in action.
-Although the program contains some required courses, it is an outcome-driven curriculum rather than a strictly course-driven program.
+The degree will be granted by USF College of Education (COEDU) in Tampa and will have a program focus on research in action.
+Although the Program contains some required courses, it is an outcome-driven curriculum rather than a strictly course-driven program.
 Thus, program units, students and their mentor faculty have sufficient flexibility to tailor the program to professional goals and needs.
-The aim of the program is to foster the development of effective and judicious innovators with the capacity to plan, develop, evaluate, and revise educational improvement efforts in their institutional settings.
+The aim of the Program is to foster the development of effective and judicious innovators with the capacity to plan, develop, evaluate, and revise educational improvement efforts in their institutional settings.

 Proposed Plan